ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 </p>

 Our decoder is assembled from the same blocks as our encoder and performs similar functions.
 Every step of the decoder serves to reconstruct our latent encoding to its pixel-space reconstruction.
 In the training stage, these operations are focused on refining their weights to offer the most accurate mapping of a lower-dimensional encoding to the higher-dimensional image.
 Similar to the encoder, our first step is through a convolution block.
 Broadening the number of channels offers more environments to preserve information while upsampling.
 The broadened encoding is then passed through a ResNet-attention-ResNet sandwich, self-attending every encoded feature.
 The filtered representation is then passed through the same loop as our encoder, upsampling rather than downsampling.
 We upsample log<sub>2</sub>f times to expand our features to their original dimensions.
 For LDM-4, the features pass through the loop twice.
 Reaching pixel-space at the end of our loop, we normalize our image before applying the sigmoid function elementwise.
 Lastly, we pass it through a 3x3 convolution and arrive at our reconstructed image.

+Self-attention is especially important in lower-dimensional space close to latent to ensure no information loss.

 Similar to the encoder, we perform fewer operations at the pixel-space dimensions.
 The intermediate stages have performed the necessary filtering of image features.
 Additional operations at higher dimensions could confuse our upsampling parameters and lead to a lower-fidelity reconstruction.